Nebraska February 27, 2016

 This Incredible Nebraska Spectacle Is Like Nothing Else In The World

 Every spring, Nebraska becomes host to some 500,000 winged visitors.
 These tourists converge on a small swath of land along the Platte River for a few weeks to fatten up and rest before continuing on their long journey.
 These special visitors are sandhill cranes, and their presence is an exciting part of late winter/early spring in Nebraska.

 The large birds spend the colder months in Mexico or the southern U.S. With the warming weather, they migrate north to nest in Alaska and Canada for the nesting season.
 Nebraska is a long pit stop for them on their journey - one that we are thrilled to experience each year.
 The birds can be seen on an approximately 80 mile long stretch of Nebraska in the Grand Island/Alda/Hastings/Kearney area.

 The massive number of sandhill cranes passing through Nebraska represent an unbelievable 80% of the world’s population of this species.
 They swoop in beginning in mid to late February and stay for four to six weeks.
-As of right now, they’ve already begun to converge on the Platte for the 2016 season.

 If you’ve never before witnessed the event, you will have to trust that it is truly breathtaking.
 There is a delicate grace about these large birds, and seeing hundreds of thousands of them in one place is nothing short of magical.
 But even more spectacular is the sound.

 The birds are constantly in motion and constantly sounding off.
 The calls of so many birds roll up together and swirl around human spectators, becoming almost disorienting at times.
 Seeing and hearing this spectacle is - for nature lovers, anyway - intoxicating.
 Time seems to lose all meaning as you drink in the sights and sounds of one of nature’s most incredible displays.